uclahs-cds/pipeline-StableLift/README.md

 ## Overview

 StableLift is a machine learning approach designed to predict variant stability across reference genome builds.
-It addresses challenges in cross-build variant comparison, supplementing LiftOver coordinate conversion with a quantitative "Stability Score" for each variant, indicating the probability of consistent representation across the two most commonly used human reference builds (GRCh37 and GRCh38).
+It addresses challenges in cross-build variant comparison, supplementing LiftOver coordinate conversion with a quantitative "Stability Score" for each variant, indicating the likelihood of consistent representation across the two most commonly used human reference builds (GRCh37 and GRCh38).

 StableLift is implemented as a Nextflow pipeline featuring:
   - Robust LiftOver of SNVs, indels, and structural variants
   - Variant annotation with external databases
   - Variant filtering based on predicted cross-build stability

-Pre-trained models are provided along with performance in a whole genome validation set to define the default F1-maximizing operating point and allow for custom filtering based on pre-calibrated specificity estimates.
+Pre-trained models are provided along with performance in a whole genome validation set to define the default F<sub>1</sub>-maximizing operating point and allow for custom filtering based on pre-calibrated specificity estimates.

 <img src="./docs/stablelift-overview.png" width="95%">